10 Reasons Why You Will Love a Dachshund

 They'll dig, chew, bark, and do whatever they can do to bring you back or to escape and find you.

-That doesn't mean your Dachshund can't learn to be alone. dealing with separation anxiety.
+That doesn't mean your Dachshund can't learn to be alone, as they can be trained to avoid separation anxiety.

 Licking is a natural dog behavior.
 Dogs lick one another as an appeasement gesture, often along with rolling over and giving the canine equivalent of "Uncle!"